mingyli/crystal-ball-cup/gen/rules.md

-# 2025 Crystal Ball Cup Rules
+# 2025 Crystal Ball Cup

 ## Format

 You will be presented with a series of hypothetical events.
-For each event, you will have **one minute** to submit a probability $p \in [0, 1]$ of the event occurring before the end of 2025.
+For each event, you will have **one minute** to submit a probability $p \in [0, 1]$ that the event occurs before the end of 2025.

 No discussion is allowed except for clarifying questions.

-After all submissions are collected, we will analyze the distributions.
+You may not consult external resources.

 ## Scoring

+On 2026-01-01, I will compute your score to be the mean of your scores across all events.
-On 2026-01-01, I will determine your scores.
-Your score on one particular event with submitted probability $p$ is defined as:
+Your score on one event with submitted probability $p$ is defined as:

 $$
 \text{score}(p) =